Best Practices for Telecommuting Policies

 - Positions that rely on electronic transmission of information with minimal confidentiality requirements

-- Positions that require minimal supervision or have limited face-to-face contact with clients
+- Positions that require minimal supervision or in-person contact with clients

 These employees are more likely to be engaged when teleworking since they are expected to provide the same productive output on site and from their home office.
 In fact, 57% of employees believe they are more productive while working from home, while 38% say they’re just as productive.